 Protestants who engage Roman Catholics often leave the discussion in frustration.
-It seems that Roman Catholic apologists have an answer for everything: nothing penetrates their system revealing inconsistency with the evidence.
-They are good at accounting for facts, even the facts that seem to contradict other claims.
-Though denied, Roman Catholicism at times appears to lack falsifiability.
+It seems that Roman Catholic apologists have an answer for everything.
+At times, Roman Catholicism appears to lack falsifiability.

 A Roman Catholic can consider a text to be Holy Scripture only after the Roman Catholic Church has declared it to be Holy Scripture.
-This means that when a Roman Catholic cites a text as scripture he is implicitly acknowledging the Church’s authority to declare a text scripture and that the Church has declared the cited text to be scripture.
+This means that when a Roman Catholic cites a text as scripture he is implicitly acknowledging 1) the Church’s authority to declare a text to be scripture and 2) that the Church has declared this particular text to be scripture.
 So when Roman Catholics cite a text as scripture in support of Roman Catholicism they must already assume Roman Catholicism.
 This form of circular reasoning abounds in Roman Catholic apologetics, but it isn’t simply a mistake on their part.
 Roman Catholic apologetics, given Roman Catholic theological assumptions, is inherently question-begging.

 We should take this further and consider what it takes and what it means for a Roman Catholic to present evidence for Roman Catholicism.

-Now, when a Roman Catholic takes a neutral stance toward Roman Catholicism and provides evidence for it, he is assuming that Roman Catholicism is open for a legitimate and a conclusive public trial: evidence can either be sufficient or be lacking to convince one to become Roman Catholic.
-In a public trial of this sort, one who is not convinced of Roman Catholicism does not need to disprove Roman Catholicism; he needs to show only that the evidence is insufficient to warrant belief in it.
-So when a Roman Catholic enters evidence for public scrutiny he must consent to the terms of a legitimate public trial.
+When a Roman Catholic takes a neutral stance toward Roman Catholicism and provides evidence for it, he assumes that Roman Catholicism is open for a legitimate and a conclusive public trial: evidence must be either sufficient or insufficient to convince one to become Roman Catholic.
+In a public trial of this sort, anyone not yet convinced of Roman Catholicism does not need to disprove Roman Catholicism; he needs only to show that the evidence is insufficient to warrant belief in it.

 It is not a violent assumption, then, but rather mere abstinence from the wanton admission of a principle which would necessarily lead to the most vexatious and preposterous scepticism, to take it for granted, before proof to the contrary, that the Christianity of the second, fourth, seventh, twelfth, sixteenth, and intermediate centuries is in its substance the very religion which Christ and His Apostles taught in the first, whatever may be the modifications for good or for evil which lapse of years, or the vicissitudes of human affairs, have impressed upon it.

 This “vexatious and preposterous scepticism” is the Protestant paradigm, according to Newman and others: a Protestant has no principled means of distinguishing between divine truth and human opinion.
-The debates on this characterization of Protestantism have raged and raged, but I want to suggest that we look at Newman’s prior commitments that permit him to realize the need for such a principle.
+The debates on this characterization of Protestantism have raged and raged.
+I suggest that we look at some of Newman’s assumptions.

-We should notice in his statement that we must “take it for granted” the continuity of “substance” of the “very religion which Christ and His Apostles taught” throughout church history.
+Notice in his statement that we must “take it for granted” the continuity of “substance” of the “very religion which Christ and His Apostles taught” throughout church history.
 With this principle, according to Newman, we can assume the continuity of apostolic teaching: the theology of the Roman Catholic Church at present is of the same substance as the theology of Christ and his apostles.
-By this move, he thinks that he avoids the skepticism that can arise from allowing humans to interpret texts and determine divine truth.
+By this move, he thinks that he avoids the skepticism that can arise from allowing people to interpret texts and determine divine truth.
 According to him, the type of interpretive analysis required in Protestantism must generate uncertainty and a diversity of opinions.
-For this reason, this cannot be a principled means of distinguishing divine truth and human opinion.
+For this reason, Protestantism cannot possess a principled means of distinguishing divine truth and human opinion.

-Newman can claim only the need for a principled non-skeptical means of distinguishing divine truth and human opinion after already knowing certain divine truths.
-How can someone claim the need for a principled means to distinguish the divine teaching of Christ from mere human opinion without already believing the divine truths that there was a man Jesus Christ who was the messiah, who died and rose again, who founded a church, and who commissioned apostles to faithfully transmit the deposit of faith?
-These are all divine truths that Newman has presumed to be true, apparently on the theoretical basis of human opinion; and it is on the basis of these divine truths that Newman demands a principled means to distinguish between divine truths and human opinion.
-We can begin to see the problem.
-He could know these divine truths only apart from and prior to the principle through which he claims one can only know such truths.
-He could not presuppose the principle prior to believing that Jesus is the founder of a church, for the principle contains in itself the idea that a deposit of truth is there to be determined.
-In other words, a principled means of determining the doctrine that Jesus deposited can be posited only by one already committed to all sorts of divine truths that, according to the principle, cannot rise above the level of human opinion.
+Newman can claim the need for a principled non-skeptical means of distinguishing divine truth and human opinion only on the assumption of divine truths.
+How can one recognize the need for a principled means to distinguish the divine teaching of Christ from mere human opinion without already believing certain divine truths: that there was a man Jesus Christ who was the messiah, who died and rose again, who founded a church, and who commissioned apostles to faithfully transmit the deposit of faith?
+All these are divine truths that Newman has presumed to be true, apparently on the basis of human opinion.
+On the basis of these divine truths, Newman demands a principled means to distinguish between divine truths and human opinion.
+Newman’s argument is not only self-defeating — it assumes the very Protestant paradigm he’s trying to avoid.

-Given my argument above, I conclude that a Roman Catholic cannot provide any evidence for his church without either contradicting himself or using circular reasoning.
-Roman Catholicism, when on trial, must always fail.
+Given my argument above, I conclude that a Roman Catholic cannot provide any evidence for his church without self-refutation, question-begging, or assuming the Protestant paradigm.

 The situation is different for the Reformed Protestant apologist.
 The Reformed Protestant always has reasons to believe what he believes apart from some magisterial church authority.
 His belief is not based on reason alone, that is, from natural theology or philosophy alone.
 He has sufficient reasons to believe given all of God’s revelation to the world (general and special).
 The Protestant has public and sufficient reasons to believe such that anyone in his proper mind would come to accept them.

 In the Reformed Protestantism, special revelation is just as self-authenticating as general revelation.
 Those in their right mind—those who have been renewed to see the handiwork and handwriting of God—see Scripture as God’s inscripturated self-disclosure to the world.
 Scripture, then, is public evidence.
 God has condescended in a special and direct way to the world in creation and Scripture: he reveals himself to humans immediately, not mediately through some earthly institution.
-Humans, when seeing the world as humans ought to see the world, will recognize the evidence of the God who has condescended with reasons to believe.
-Grace renews people to naturally see the evidence of God’s work in creation and redemption in Christ; and this evidence is sufficient to believe apart from some earthly authenticating authority.
+Humans, when seeing the world as humans ought to see the world, will recognize the evidence of God.
+Grace renews people to see the evidence of God’s work in creation and redemption in Christ; and this evidence is sufficient to believe apart from some earthly authenticating authority.